OpenNebula/docs/source/management_and_operations/vm_management/vm_backup.rst

 Requirements
 ================================================================================

-To be able to store the VMs backups you need to run your own MarketPlace ideally ir should be not coallocated with your datastores.
+To be able to store the VMs backups you need to run your own MarketPlace ideally it should be not coallocated with your datastores.
 You can configure two types:

-* :ref:`HTTP MarketPlace<market_s3>`.
+* :ref:`HTTP MarketPlace<market_http>`.
-* :ref:`S3 MarketPlace<market_http>`.
+* :ref:`S3 MarketPlace<market_s3>`.

 Backup Configuration
 ================================================================================